CyVerse-learning-materials/DOI_request_quickstart/docs/index.md

 CyVerse Curated Data in the Data Commons contains files that have been assigned a permanent identifier ([DOI](https://www.doi.org/)).
-These files are secure, stable, and unchangeable, thus making them the ideal platform for ease of data reuse and data citation.
-Datasets in the CyVerse Curated Data site can store very large datasets that are difficult to transfer, upload, and download across different computers and platforms.
-CyVerse Curated data is accessible to CyVerse's suite of large-scale computational analysis resources, allowing users to seamlessly analyze, manage, and publish new results.
+These files are secure, stable, and unchangeable, thus making them ideal subjects for ease of data reuse and data citation.
+CyVerse Curated Data can store very large datasets that are difficult to transfer, upload, and download across different computers and platforms.
+You can access CyVerse Curated Data from CyVerse's suite of large-scale computational analysis resources, allowing you to seamlessly analyze, manage, and publish new results.

 ------------------------------------------------------------------------